kyledtorres/kyledtorres.github.io/menu/research.md

 My research experiences have primarily focused on exploring the applications of statistical modeling to address problems in a variety of different fields.

+### Gibbs Sampling for LDA and Applications to RAG (Undergraduate Thesis)

+Latent Dirichlet Allocation (LDA) is one of the most popular topic-modeling algorithms in use today.
+In this work, I describe a method for deriving the posterior distribution used in LDA and create a hybrid model in which I combine LDA with a baseline retrieval-augmented generation (RAG) model.
+I find that this hybrid model outperforms the baseline RAG model in several areas including accuracy and processing time.
+These results highlight the potential for LDA to be incorporated in modern RAG-based models as a means of extending their performance from closed-book question answering (QA) tasks to open-domain QA tasks.

 ### AI for Justice

 During the Computational and Applied Mathematics REU at UCLA, I collaborated with Mathematics Professor Deanna Needell, my peers, and the Innocence Center on a project titled "AI for Justice," aimed at developing a model to predict wrongful convictions.
 Our analysis incorporated topic-modeling algorithms, specifically non-negative matrix factorization (NMF) and its variations.
 Beyond processing the full corpus of text, we utilized ChatGPT to generate concise case summaries and analyzed the resulting vector embeddings for additional insights.
 To enhance classification performance, we implemented semi-supervised NMF, integrating label information within the NMF framework.
 I conducted the analysis using Python.